Dutch VAT rates and VAT compliance

 Taxation of gold coins; intra-community and international passenger transport by air and sea

-If a foreign company is liable to account for Dutch VAT, and has obtained a VAT number, it must then comply with the local VAT rules.
+If a foreign company is liable to account for VAT, and has obtained a VAT number, it must then comply with local VAT rules.
+This includes:

-• Preparing invoices with the disclosure details outlined in the Dutch VAT law.
+• Preparing invoices with the disclosure details outlined in Dutch law

-• Maintenance of accounts and records, which must be held for at least 7 years.
+• Maintaining accounts and records, which must be held for at least seven years

-The tax point (time of supply) rules in Netherlands determine when the VAT is due.
-It is then payable to the tax authorities 10 days after the VAT reporting period end (monthly or quarterly).
+The tax point (time of supply) rules in the Netherlands determine when the VAT is due.
+It’s then payable to the tax authorities 10 days after the VAT reporting period end (monthly or quarterly).

 Other resources